ErtonyBashil/automated_speech_recognition_classification/README.md

 3. We used precision, recall, and F1-score from sklearn.metrics to assess the accuracy of keyword recognition.
 A predefined list of true keywords (reference text) is compared with predicted keywords (the ASR-generated transcription).
 The **precision** measures the proportion of correctly recognized keywords out of all predicted ones.The **recall** evaluates how many of the actual keywords were correctly detected. **The F1-score** provides a balanced metric between precision and recall.
 Finally, the computed scores **0.5** for each.

 ## Step 2.
+Evaluation of Wolof models on different datasets

+after

+**1. ALWALY/WHISPER-MEDUIM-WOLOF**
+**2. SPEECHBRAIN/WOLOF**
+**3. BILALFAYE/WAV2VEC2-LARGE-MODEL**
+**4. SPEECHBRAIN/WOLOF**

+2. Robustness and Generalization
+Performance across different accents, dialects, and noise levels WER/CER per speaker or demographic group (fairness evaluation) Accuracy across varying audio quality (bitrate, compression, background noise, etc.)

+## Step 3.
 Sentiment Analysis using BERT

 #### Introduction